 Beware of attorneys who try to undercut the competition by charging significantly lower fees, some as low as 25 percent.
 Those lawyers don’t have the resources to thoroughly investigate cases or take a hard line in negotiations with the insurance company, so while you may keep a larger percentage, it’s often a percentage of a smaller recovery.
 They also may not negotiate with medical providers to put more money in your pocket or handle property damage claims, leaving you struggling to repair or replace your vehicle.

 As with most things in life, you get what you pay for.
 If an attorney competes with others on price, it’s most likely because they can’t compete on quality of service.
 Remember, you only get one shot at compensation: once your case settles, that’s it.
 Make your case count with a law firm that puts in the work to build strong cases and get meaningful results.

 Let Mani Ellis & Layne fight for the compensation you deserve

 We can appreciate the fact that you might feel anxious about contacting a lawyer for legal help because you’re worried you won’t be able to afford it, but our dedicated legal team would be honored to meet with you to address your concerns and discuss your potential legal case.
 In addition to offering our clients legal representation on a contingency fee basis, we provide free and confidential consultations.
-Contact us today to learn your legal rights and options.
+Contact our West Virginia and Central Ohio law firm today to learn your legal rights and options.